 Why flow chemistry for forced degradation?

 Flow chemistry has been proven to allow very carefully constrained temperature regimes.
-As shown on the right, materials are very rapidly heated to the desired temperature and cooled to ambient afterwards.
+As shown on the right, materials are very rapidly heated to the desired temperature and cooled to ambient afterward.
 This, coupled with accurate flow rate control allows carefully defined temperature exposures to be managed.

-For more information about this application, please contact us
+For more information about this application, please contact us.